50% off all plans.Ends 10 June 2026Claim 50% off

 The SoV decomposition directly dictates which promotional mechanics, timing, and execution you should use.

-If your source is primarily competitive switching: you are winning the competitive battle but not growing the pie.
+If your source is primarily competitive switching.
+You are winning the competitive battle but not growing the pie.
 Competitors will retaliate.
-Focus on trial and conversion -- display support, sampling, smaller trial packs -- to convert transient switchers into loyal buyers.
+Focus on trial and conversion (display support, sampling, smaller trial packs) to convert transient switchers into loyal buyers.

-If your source is primarily category expansion: this is the golden outcome.
+If your source is primarily category expansion.
+This is the golden outcome.
 Retailers value category growth above all else.
 Document the expansion rigorously and use it as ammunition in JBP negotiations for more display space and promotional slots.

-If your source is primarily stockpiling: you are training consumers to wait for deals and borrowing from future sales.
+If your source is primarily stockpiling.
+You are training consumers to wait for deals and borrowing from future sales.
 Reduce discount depth, use purchase-limited mechanics (limit 2), and shift to frequency-building mechanics (multi-buy, collect-and-win) that reward more trips rather than more units per trip.

-If your source is primarily cannibalization: you are reshuffling your own P&L. Promote distinctive SKUs that serve unique occasions, not close substitutes.
+If your source is primarily cannibalization.
+You are reshuffling your own P&L. Promote distinctive SKUs that serve unique occasions, not close substitutes.
 Analyze the cannibalization matrix to identify which products interact negatively and should never be co-promoted.

 Related concepts